cyberwahid01/6.1-Active-Directory-Understanding-DNS/README.md

 <img src="https://i.imgur.com/u7aRKgC.png" alt="8"/>
 </p>
 <p>
-9. This can be further reiterated if we use the ipconfig command and display dns information.
+9. This can be further reiterated if we use the ipconfig command and display DNS information.
 The old A (Host) Record still shows up.
 </p>
 <br />
 <p>